 Professor Paul White OBE DL

 Paul was brought up in London and studied for bachelors and doctoral degrees at the University of Oxford.
-He arrived in Sheffield in 1974 as a lecturer in Geography at the University of Sheffield and has remained in South Yorkshire ever since.
+He arrived in Sheffield in 1974 as a Lecturer in Geography at the University of Sheffield.
+He's remained in South Yorkshire ever since.

-He was promoted successively to professor of European Urban Geography and in 2004 he was appointed to be pro-vice-chancellor for learning and teaching.
+He was promoted to professor of European urban geography.
+Then, in 2004 he was appointed to be Pro-Vice-Chancellor for Learning and Teaching.
 In 2016 he retired from the University.
-Paul continues to act in a consultant capacity for a number of universities and higher education bodies including the University Grants Committee (Hong Kong), the Leadership Foundation for Higher Education (UK) and the Open University.
+Paul continues to act in a consultant capacity for a number of higher education bodies.
+This includes the University Grants Committee (Hong Kong), Advance HE (UK) and several universities.

 He's a former governor of Longley Park Sixth Form College and is now the Chair of the Members at Brigantia Learning Trust.
 He's earlier served on the board of Sheffield Futures.
 Since 2018 he has been Vice-Chair of the Trustees of Sheffield University Students’ Union.
 His community interests focus on education, young people, and issues of diversity and inclusion.

-He is currently National President of St John Ambulance and Chairman of the Reserve Forces and Cadets Association (RFCA) for the North West of England and the Isle of Man.
+He's currently national president of St John Ambulance and chairman of the Reserve Forces and Cadets Association (RFCA) for the North West of England and the Isle of Man.